Updated: 17-11-2025 at 3:30 PM

 Aggrieved by the decision of the Hon’ble District Commission, Uber appealed its order before PSCDRC.
 It contended that it was merely a platform connecting drivers with passengers and was not actively involved in the process of such ‘rides’.

-Contesting that Uber is merely a technological platform and that the driver was not an actual employee of Uber, but merely a contractual driver associated with the platform, the Company opposed the decision of the Consumer Court.
+Contesting that Uber is merely a technological platform and that the driver was not an actual employee of Uber, but merely a contractual driver associated with the platform, the Company opposed the decision of the Consumer court complaint for uber cab number.
 It asked the State Commission to absolve Uber of any charges or deficiency in services and quash the complaint.

 A bench comprising Presiding Member HPS Mahal and member Kiran Sibal also noted that Uber had an ‘intermediary’ role in the transaction.
 It added that in cases of employer-employee relationships, the employer is held liable for the actions of the employee.

-The Court in its decision, said, “It is established that the Uber App is managed and controlled by the appellant/OP No.2 and also all transactions and services provided via said App are managed by the appellant.
-It is a settled principle of law that in an employer-employee relationship, the employer is liable for the acts of the third party and is also responsible to provide the social security benefits.”
+The Court, in its decision, said, “It is established that the Uber customer Care number India 24 7 is managed and controlled by the appellant/OP No.2 and also all transactions and services provided via said App are managed by the appellant.
+It is a settled principle of law that in an employer-employee relationship, the employer is liable for the acts of the third party and is also responsible for providing the social security benefits.”

-The Uber case is a common occurrence nowadays with drivers refusing to go to a particular place after booking the ride, asking for more money or dropping off passengers in the middle of the ride.
+The Uber case (Consumer court complaint for Uber cab India) is a common occurrence nowadays, with drivers refusing to go to a particular place after booking the ride, asking for more money or dropping off passengers in the middle of the ride.
 In light of the increase in such events, one must know of the legal and alternative remedies available.

 Such legal precedents set examples and avert such occurrences in the future.
 Read more about such scam-related articles by Jaagruk Bharat and save yourself and your loved ones during such susceptible times.